awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-amplifyuibuilder-component-actionparameters.md

 # AWS::AmplifyUIBuilder::Component ActionParameters<a name="aws-properties-amplifyuibuilder-component-actionparameters"></a>

-The `ActionParameters` property specifies the event action configuration for an element of a `Component` or `ComponentChild`\.
+Represents the event action configuration for an element of a `Component` or `ComponentChild`\.
 Use for the workflow feature in Amplify Studio that allows you to bind events and actions to components\. `ActionParameters` defines the action that is performed when an event occurs on the component\.

 ## Syntax<a name="aws-properties-amplifyuibuilder-component-actionparameters-syntax"></a>